 • Current Full-time to Part-Time Ratio: District provided figures show a ratio of 15% full-time to 85% part-time.
 Although the majority of CSKLS class offerings are in English and Math Pathway credit courses, the ratio is very different from the approximately 50:50 rations of the Math and English Departments.
-The actual numbers make the problem obvious: currently, the department has 51 active adjunct faculty and 8 full-time faculty, but reduced load and chair reassigned time (58%) make that equivalent to 7.
-If there are no replacements for the upcoming retirement and reduced loads by Fall 2017, the number of full-time will drop to 6 and adjunct will rise to 55.
-This is a 3.41 ratio compared to the District's 1.48.
-Furthermore, 3 of those faculty are still tenure track, and only 2.5 of the full-time faculty will teach math exclusively, a particularly disturbing number when 75% of the department's 40+ sections are credit math.
-The complexity of the department also demands extensive department service time in terms of lab, tutorial, and credit and noncredit class scheduling, evaluations, budgeting, curriculum alignment, and general supervision.
-Filling vacancies with additional adjunct faculty does not address these important functions.
+The actual numbers make the problem obvious: currently, the department has 51 active adjunct faculty and 8 full-time faculty, but reduced load and chair reassigned time (63%) make that equivalent to about 6.5.
+Furthermore, 4 of the 8 faculty are still tenure track.
+The complexity of the department demands extensive department service time in terms of lab, tutorial, and credit and noncredit class scheduling, evaluations, budgeting, curriculum alignment, and general supervision.
+Filling vacancies with additional adjunct faculty need to be evaluated, but only 2 faculty are qualified to conduct evaluations.
+The others are either in tenure review, on reduced load, or serving as department chair.
+This is untenable.